-Many people aged 62 or older are “house-rich and cash-poor”.
-In other words their mortgages are paid off but they are living on limited fixed incomes.
-Reverse Mortgages offer a way to continue owning and living in your home, while at the same time getting extra cash to live on.
+Many people aged 62 or older are “house-rich and cash-poor.”
+In other words, their mortgages are paid off but they are living on limited fixed incomes.
+Reverse mortgages offer a way to continue owning and living in your home, while at the same time getting extra cash to live on.
 Here’s how they work.

 You can take your cash as a regular monthly payment, as a single large lump sum, or as a line of credit that you can draw down as you need it.
 You can use the money for anything you want.
 The loan is guaranteed by the equity you have in your home.